avinashkumarkml/Apna-E-Mart/README.md

 - JavaScript
 - ReactJs
 - Redux
-- Chakra UI
-- JSON
+- MUI

-All the data got stored in and called from <b>JSON Server</b>.
+All the data got stored in and called from <b>Railway App</b>.

 <div style='page-break-after: always'></div>